top of page

 I completed my PhD at UNC, Chapel Hill under the supervision of Alan Nelson, Ram Neta, and Markus Kohl.
 I earned my B.A. in Philosophy (magna cum laude) at Brown University in 2015.

-In 2019, I won the Tanner Award for Excellence in Undergraduate Teaching.
+In 2019, I won the Tanner Award for Excellence in Undergraduate Teaching at UNC, Chapel Hill.

-Outside philosophy, I spend most of my time rock climbing; and will eventually return to hard rock drumming.
+Outside philosophy, I spend most of my time rock climbing, writing poetry, and will someday return to punk/metal/hard rock drumming...

 Download my CV here.